GuyRoberts1972/st_frame/README.md

 - todo: Publish and share flows for others to use via UI or API.

 # Key Concepts
+Data: Authorised, connected, indexed.
+Exploration: Templated processing of data with a selection of models.
+Output: Sharable.
+Publishable.

 ## Prompt Flow Templates
 Definitions of common patterns that bring data sources, user input, LLM models and (todo: actions)